rxin/db-readings/README.md

 ## <a name='essentials'> Essentials of Relational Databases

-* [Anatomy of a Database System](https://mitpress.mit.edu/sites/default/files/titles/content/9780262693141_sch_0002.pdf) (200x): Joe Hellerstein's great overview of relational database systems.
+* [Architecture of a Database System](http://db.cs.berkeley.edu/papers/fntdb07-architecture.pdf) (2007): Joe Hellerstein's great overview of relational database systems.
 This essay walks readers through all components essential to relational database systems.

 * [A Relational Model of Data for Large Shared Data Banks](http://www.cs.berkeley.edu/~rxin/db-papers/Relational-Model-Codd.pdf) (1970): Codd's argument for data independence (from 1970), a fundamental concept in relational databases.
 Despite the current NoSQL trend, I believe ideas from this paper are becoming increasingly important in massively parallel data systems.